noahlange/gecs/README.md

 ## Running the benchmarks

 First, with a fresh install and having already run `build`, run <kbd>npm run bench:master</kbd> to generate baseline results.
-Once you've made some changes, run <kbd>npm run bench</kbd> to generate a "working" benchmark file and compare to the baseline.
+Once you've made some changes, run <kbd>bench:working</kbd> to generate a "working" benchmark file and <kbd>bench:compare</kbd> to check the results against the baseline.

 ## Questions/Statements & Answers/Responses

 **Q/S**: How's the performance?
-**A/R**: Good-ish?
+**A/R**: Fine-ish?

 **Q/S**: This does not inspire comfort!
 **A/R**: It's comparable to other "rich" ECS implementations (e.g., Ecsy, Miniplex).
 A comparison using the Ecsy intersecting circles demo with 250 circles: